17. Lazy evaluation (**)

 Example 17.3

-It turns out that the role of substitute is broader than just getting the expression passed as an argument.
+The role of substitute is broader than just getting the expression passed as an argument.
 We can actually replace each occurrence of every name from a given dictionary (a named list or an environment).
 For instance:

 test <- function(x)